EthanSantos/fitness-tracker-mobile-app/README.md

 # Fitness Tracker Mobile App

-A personal fitness project developed over winter break to track workouts and exercises.
+A personal fitness project developed so I can track my workouts and exercises.
 Built using **React Native** for the frontend and **Fastify** for the backend.
 Uploaded to TestFlight on iOS.

 ---